Do yellow and blue make green?

 As many a frustrated kindergartener find out, not exactly.
 The truth of the physical world does not always conform so neatly to our models, no matter how entrenched those ideas might be.

 This essay will explore one of these models, the artist’s color wheel — taught through centuries in the atelier as fact.
-But like many things passed down through rote tradition, this model too could use a bit of freshening up — updated with some scientific understanding coming out of the brain science of neurology.
+But like many things passed down through rote tradition, this model too could use a bit of freshening up — updated with some scientific understanding coming out of the science of neurology.

 That’s a bold claim.
 So, how do we get there?